Whoaa512/starred/README.md

 ## C

+- [xorvoid/sectorc](https://github.com/xorvoid/sectorc) - A C Compiler that fits in the 512 byte boot sector of an x86 machine
 - [omnigres/omnigres](https://github.com/omnigres/omnigres) - Postgres as a Platform
 - [trholding/llama2.c](https://github.com/trholding/llama2.c) - Llama 2 Everywhere (L2E)
 - [ashvardanian/StringZilla](https://github.com/ashvardanian/StringZilla) - Up to 10x faster string search, split, sort, and shuffle for long strings and multi-gigabyte files in Python and C, leveraging SIMD with just a few lines of Arm Neon and x86 AVX2 & AVX-512 intrinsics